dvanschepdael/WorkflowTree/README.md

 # WorkflowTree

-Browse a decision tree as a step-by-step workflow.
+Browse a decision tree as a step-by-step workflow

 Usage
 -----

-Simple usage with a linear tree:
+Simple usage with a forms workflow with linear steps:

-- Create values.
-This is stored in the tree node and used to distinct nodes.
-Value can be anything.
+- Create keys
 <pre>
 <code>
 export enum Step {